 So, if you already got your ears pierced, you should know what to do and what to avoid!
 Ear piercings take some time to heal.
 If you are not careful enough, you may end up with an infected ear.

-Hence, to learn more on the dangers of wearing over the ear headphones after piercing, please read the entire article.
+Hence, to learn more about the dangers of wearing over-the-ear headphones after piercing, please read the entire article.

 Is It Harmful To Wear Headphones Or Earbuds After New Piercings?

 Yes, wearing headphones can be damaging to your ears after new piercings.
 However, there are different types of piercings.
 You can use earbuds like AirPods if the piercing is not in close proximity to the hole of the ear.